The Parable of the Persistent Widow- Luke 18:1-8

-Jesus tells us the Parable of the Persistent Widow in Luke 18:1-8.
-The title alone gives us a clue to what Jesus wants to teach us- persistence.
-Unlike other parables that need an explanation of its spiritual lesson, Jesus makes this one apparent right away in verse one!
+Jesus tells us the Parable of the Persistent Widow in the Gospel of Luke 18:1-8.
+The title alone gives us a clue to what Jesus wants to teach us- the importance of persistence.
+Unlike other parables of Jesus that need an explanation of its spiritual lesson, Jesus makes this one apparent right away in verse one!

 “Then Jesus told his disciples a parable to show them that they should always pray and not give up.” v1.

-Jesus shared this Parable as His earthly ministry was ending.
-He had just given the disciples lengthy instructions regarding His eventual return.
+Jesus shared this story of the persistent widow as His earthly ministry was ending.
+The disciples of Jesus had just received lengthy instructions regarding His eventual return.
 He then reminds them of an important virtue every Christian needs to cultivate- persistence.

 The Parable of the Persistent Widow